openedx/edx-platform/requirements/README.rst

 Inconsistent dependencies
 *************************

-You might be directed to this section if a consistent-dependencies PR check has failed.
+You might be directed to this section if a PR check for consistent dependencies has failed.

 Did you run ``make upgrade`` or ``make compile-requirements`` on a Mac directly?
 ================================================================================